ublue-os/website/docs/CONTRIBUTING.md

     # Revert to older version of ostree to fix Flatpak installations
     RUN rpm-ostree override replace https://bodhi.fedoraproject.org/updates/FEDORA-2023-cab8a89753

 And then subsequently removed after Fedora has fixed the issue.

+## Reverting a Pinned Package

+Fedora publishes images every 24h, local testing may show a fixed regression but that fix might not be in the final image until the next run.

+Budget for a 24 hour delay after Fedora has fixed a regression before removing it.

 ## Join The Project Team